d9pouces/PolyArchiv/doc/source/index.rst

     |     source 3: mysql         |
     \-----------------------------/

-You should organize your data in local repositories, each local repository having its own backup policy.
+You should organize your data in collect points, each collect point having its own backup policy.
-Think local repositories as projects (a website) or services (Ldap, Kerberos, …), but of course, you can organize your data as you want.
+Think collect points as projects (a website) or services (Ldap, Kerberos, …), but of course, you can organize your data as you want.

-The complete backup operation is split into three steps for each local repository:
+The complete backup operation is split into three steps for each collect point:

-  1. collect all data from sources (databases, files, config files, …) to the local repositories,
+  1. collect all data from sources (databases, files, config files, …) to the collect points,
   2. perform the local backup operation (maybe a local `git` archive, or just raw files),
   3. send all these data to distant servers (you can of course skip this step).